Returns, exchanges, and post holiday sales draw crowds to stores

 Some risking the crowds to swap unwanted gifts.

-The National Retail Federation says more than half of shoppers will return or exchange unwanted gifts within the first month after Christmas and 68 percent of holiday consumers are in stores today to take advantage of post holiday sales.
+The National Retail Federation says more than half of shoppers will return or exchange unwanted gifts within the first month after Christmas and 68% of holiday consumers are in stores today to take advantage of post-holiday sales.
 One of the man reasons for long lines at Rodriguez’s store.
 Customers shopping the store’s semi-annual sale.

 “I got all my great fragrances I like and body bath stuff that I needed,” said Bobbye Coleman, shopper.